Knutsford: Culture and community

 Knutsford was the model for Elizabeth Gaskell's novel Cranford.
 She lived in the town for some time, on what is now known as Gaskell Avenue, and she is buried in the Unitarian Chapel graveyard.
 Many of the places and people described in her books can be identified as being based on places and people in the town.
 In 2007, the BBC adapted the novel and produced a popular TV series Cranford.
 Despite several references to Knutsford, including King Street and The Heath, the TV adaptation was actually filmed in Lacock, Wiltshire.
 Notably, in 1987 Legh Road in Knutsford, designed by Richard Harding Watt, doubled for Colonial Shanghai in the opening scenes from Steven Spielberg's film Empire of the Sun.
 A Gaskell protégé who died in Knutsford in 1859 was the once-popular novelist Selina Davenport, who abandoned writing despairingly in 1834 and kept a tiny Knutsford shop instead.

 Knutsford Amateur Drama Society was established in 1925 and moved to its premises in Queen Street, Knutsford shortly after the end of the Second World War.
 Now known by the name of the building it occupies, Knutsford Little Theatre continues to produce a selection of plays each year, including an annual pantomime.

 Knutsford Heritage Centre is situated in a 17th-century timber-framed building just off King Street, which was a blacksmith's forge in the 19th century.
 It has a museum, garden, shop and gallery featuring various exhibitions, talks and events, and walking tours are also available.
 On permanent exhibition are the May Queen's dress shoes and crown from 1887.

 Scenes from the George C. Scott film Patton were filmed in the centre of Knutsford, in front of Knutsford Town Hall.
 The building was designed by Alfred Waterhouse, and for much of the 20th century was home to Knutsford Boys' Club and latterly a furniture show room and post office.
 It is now home to the Lost & Found pub and cocktail bar.

+The third chapter of Alan Sharp's novel A Green Tree in Gedde (1965) is set in Knutsford.